paulhamsh/PicoWBLEMidiTest/README.md

 5. And to the scan data payload (type 4)

-And a trace of the NimBLE-Arduino and Nimble CCCD processing
+And a trace of the NimBLE-Arduino and Nimble CCCD processing.
+Creation of a characteristic with Notify automatically makes a CCCD with callback ble_gatts_clt_cfg_access().
+ble_gatts_clt_cfg_access() generates a GAP event BLE_GAP_EVENT_SUBSCRIBE which is handled by the application.

 ```